CoddingFlux/EmsWithSpringBoot/README.md

             Designed with REST principles, ensuring easy integration with other systems and services.

 # Technologies Used:
+            Spring Boot:
-            Spring Boot: For developing a scalable backend with robust RESTful services.
+                    For developing a scalable backend with robust RESTful services.

+            Firebase:
-            Firebase: For authentication, real-time database.
+                    For authentication, real-time database.

+            Android (Java):
+                    For building a mobile app that connects to the backend API and Firebase services, enabling mobile    access to employee data.

+            Bootstrap:
-            Bootstrap: For responsive and mobile-friendly UI.
+                    For responsive and mobile-friendly UI.

-            MySQL (optional): Can be integrated for storing non-realtime data, such as archived employee information.